-Which organizations are eligible to utilize CONNECT?
+Which organizations are eligible to apply to CONNECT?

 Any community organization that is a 501(c)(3) or a public entity (e.g. school district, local, state or federal government) is eligible to submit a project profile.

 When can my organization apply to be matched with a graduate student?

 There are three upcoming opportunities to submit projects to be matched with graduate students.
 These opportunities are concurrent to the University of Texas at Austin schedule - Summer, Fall and Spring semesters.
 See below for project submission deadlines for each cohort.

 Can my organization participate in the CONNECT program more than one time?

 Definitely.
 In fact, many of the projects we help organizations to source take place in phases over more than one project cohort.

 Which graduate programs do the CONNECT students come from?